rjhunjhunwala/CalHacks/README.md

 # CalHacks

 We use Machine Learning and CV techniques to converthandwritten notes to responsive web-pages.
-Instantly.# BackEndHack
+Instantly.